Information Sessions, Stipend, and Deadline

 Be of an enduring value to the community/agency served.
 The project proposal should include a brief discussion about sustainability of the project at the end of the Fellowship year.

-Applicants are encouraged to identify one or more potential academic mentors at their schools and a site mentor at the agencies where they propose to conduct their projects.
+Identify one or more potential academic mentors at their schools and a site mentor at the agencies where they propose to conduct their projects.

-Applicants should be creative in developing their proposal.
+Be creative in developing their proposal.
 They may choose to develop a totally unique project in keeping with Dr. Schweitzer’s directive that everyone should find their own Lambaréné–their own special place to serve, and way of serving.
 Alternatively, applicants may find inspiration by reviewing current and past fellows’ projects and our partner agencies.

 Required Program Activities

 Orientation Retreat: Fellows must attend a full day ASFHG orientation retreat in Galveston which will take place on a Saturday in May 2023 as well as a one hour online National ASF orientation with their fellow Fellows around the country.

 Service Project: Working in collaboration with a local community agency, each Fellow must design and carry out a service project of at least 200 hours (100 hours for Junior Fellows) that addresses an unmet community health need.
 Each Fellow will work under the supervision of a Site Mentor from the participating agency and an Academic Mentor of the student’s choice from the student’s current academic institution The Executive Director and Fellowship staff are available to provide support and guidance throughout the Fellowship year.
 Monthly meetings and other Fellowship programming/reports are not part of the required 200 hours.
 At least 100 of the 200 hours must be spent in direct, face-to-face contact with the population being served.
 These direct service hours do not include administrative duties or research.
 In designing a project, applicants should carefully consider the issues of evaluation and sustainability and include their ideas for addressing these aspects of the project.